 Prioritise Income Protection Over Life Cover

-For most working singles, income protection insurance is more valuable than life cover.
+For most working singles, income protection insurance is more valuable than a lump-sum life payout.
 The risk of a serious illness preventing you from working is statistically higher than dying before retirement age.
-Without a partner's income to rely on, income protection ensures you can pay your bills and maintain your standard of living during an extended recovery period.
+Without a partner's income to rely on, income protection ensures you can pay your rent, bills, and maintain your standard of living during an extended recovery from illness or injury.

 3